christianvedels/A_perfect_storm/README.md

 ### E. Coast-line shape
 This is only used in 005_Limfjord_regions.R.
 It is slightly too large to redistribute.
 It contains coast lines, and is downloadable from: https://osmdata.openstreetmap.de/data/water-polygons.html.
 This was downloaded 2023-04-19.

+### F. Archaeological data
+The archaehological data used, can be downloaded from the website of the Danish Agency of Culture and Palaces.
+They maintain a database og all arhaeological sites in Denmark.
+This data is processed in '008_Archaeological_data.R'.

 ## References
 Boberg-Fazlic, N., Jensen, P.S., Lampe, M. et al. ‘Getting to Denmark’: the role of agricultural elites for development.
 J Econ Growth (2023). https://doi.org/10.1007/s10887-023-09226-8